How VA Appraisals Work

 | Appraises at or above price | Home is worth what you agreed to pay.
 No issues flagged. | Loan moves forward to underwriting |

-| Appraises below price | VA will only finance up to appraised value. | Negotiate price reduction, pay difference in cash, or cancel contract |
+| Appraises below price | VA will only finance up to the appraised value. | Negotiate price reduction, pay difference in cash, or cancel contract |

 | Repairs required | MPR issue identified.
 Must be fixed before closing. | Seller completes repairs; re-inspection required before approval |

-| Tidewater triggered | Appraiser flagged potential low value before finalizing report. | Submit additional comparable sales within 5 business days |
+| Tidewater triggered | Appraiser flagged potential low value before finalizing report. | Submit additional comparable sales within two business days |

-| Reconsideration of Value | Buyer formally disputes the NOV value. | Submit ROV with supporting comps within 10 business days of NOV |
+| Reconsideration of Value | Buyer formally disputes the NOV value after it’s issued. | Submit ROV through lender with supporting comparable sales data |

 Skipping the Home Inspection